Princeton-CDH/muse/docs/della-instructions.md

 ## Prerequisites

 - A Princeton HPC account with access to Della — request access through the [Research Computing portal](https://researchcomputing.princeton.edu/get-started/request-account)
-- Membership in the `CDHRSE` group to access `/scratch/gpfs/CDHRSE/` — ask a current CDH RSE to add you <!-- TODO: confirm this is how CDHRSE group access works (@rlskoeser) -->
+- Membership in the `CDHRSE` group to access `/scratch/gpfs/CDHRSE/`
 - The faculty collaborator's netid to use as the Slurm `--account`

 ## Scratch Storage